Hi, I am Suzanne!

 A user says: “This file is opening my eyes one by one.”

 Are you someone working for a nonprofit, as finance manager, controller or director?

 Perhaps you are a founding member of a new nonprofit initiative?

 I bet you are in this organization because you want to help solve a problem, promote a human right, preserve a wonderful piece of nature, give people a voice – or an education.
 Or something else that makes this world better.
 Your desire to contribute to this, is what makes you get up in the morning.
 You know people depend on you and you cannot let them down.

 I am sure you feel very responsible for your own job as part of the wider organization.

 And that is why you do not work 9 to 5.
 You are in it with your heart.
 That means, if something needs to get done, you work until it’s done.

 You are eager to develop yourself, to learn new things and get better at them.
 And you also want to take good care of your team and your family and friends.
 Sometimes there isn’t enough time for your own hobbies.
 But that’s OK.
 Because in a way, your nonprofit is your hobby, too.
 And your team feels like family.
 You spend much time together and know each other well.
 Together you have big plans.
 Big ambitions and even bigger dreams.

-But sometimes those dreams seem so far away, right?
+You have big ambitions and dreams for your nonprofit.
+But sometimes they seem so far away, right?